peguerosdc/subplayer/README.md

 - View/create/edit playlists
 - Add/remove songs from Starred
 - Search artists/albums/songs
-- Browse your music by Artist and Albums
+- Browse your music by Artist, Albums and Genres (only compatible with v1.13.0)
 - Star/unstar albums
 - Scrobble
 - Add/Remove from queue